What Is Social Security Disability?

 - Other witnesses

-The ALJ will hold the hearing within 75 miles of your home in most cases.
-Sometimes, video-conferencing can be done in place of a traditional hearing.
+In most cases, the ALJ will hold the hearing within 75 miles of your home.
+Video-conferencing can sometimes be done in place of a traditional hearing.
 You need to provide the judge with any new evidence or developments in your case before the trial starts.
-Once the judge makes a decision, it will be sent to the claimant (or applicant) in the mail.
+Once the judge makes a decision, it will be sent to you (the claimant) in the mail.

 Appeals Council Review

 As the appeals process progresses, it becomes even more difficult.
 Most denied SSD claims don't go past the hearing level.
 This is mainly because the time and money needed to do so aren't worth the potential benefits.
 However, there are two more levels in the appeals process.

 The Appeals Council is a part of the Social Security Administration, and consider a case if an appeal is filed past the hearing stage.
 They may deny requests for appeal if they agree with a prior decision, decide upon the matter themselves, or send it back (remand) to an ALJ for further review.
 No matter their decision, the Appeals Council will send you a notification in the mail.